Our certified specialists can work with you to find the best solution to deliver the business outcomes you need, no matter the challenge.

 We take the time to understand your unique business needs and challenges.
 Our certified specialists can work with you to find the best solution that suits you.

-Recently, I was fortunate enough to attend Microsoft Inspire 2019 in Las Vegas.
+This year I was fortunate enough to attend the Microsoft Inspire conference in Las Vegas.
 This is my third year, so I am slightly less overwhelmed than I was in my first year, but the numbers are still astounding.

 The Inspire conference is for Microsoft partners.
 It runs for five days, during which time we have the chance to attend some of the 400 sessions on offer, explore the showcase areas, sponsor and exhibitor booths and network with some of the 20,000+ attendees from over 130 countries.
 This, combined with the Ready conference for Microsoft employees means the number of combined attendees are around 40,000+.